 What Are Some Traditional Christmas Eve Dishes?

 However, what is served for Christmas dinner often varies by country.
 Christmas dinner in the US is of British origin with mashed potatoes, gravy, cranberry sauce, roasted root vegetables as a side dish, and a stuffed roasted fowl (goose, pheasant, turkey, or duck).
-Other types of roast beef, beef Wellington, or ham are also served.
+Other roast beef, beef Wellington, or ham are also served.
 For dessert, apple pie or pumpkin, Christmas pudding, raisin pudding, or fruitcake are great options.

 What Is the Feast of Seven Fishes Tradition?

-The Feast of the Seven Fishes is an Italian-American Christmas dinner that is celebrated on December 24.
+The Feast of the Seven Fishes is an Italian-American Christmas dinner celebrated on December 24.
 The tradition originated from Southern Italy (some call it Sicily, others Naples), known as “La Vigilia,” the short form for Vigilia di Natale.

 Why Do We Eat Seafood On Christmas Eve?